imthatcarlos/eth-tokenized/docs/contracts/Main.md

 Sets this contract's reference to AssetRegistry contract

 #### function setPortfolioToken(address \_contractAddress) public onlyOwner
-Sets this contract's reference to PTToken contract
+Sets this contract's reference to PortfolioToken contract